PauloRlopez/SQL_Basics/README.md

 > Individual project:

-1. Using Postresql and using pgAdmin along with SQL scripts.
+1. Using PostreSQL and using pgAdmin.

 I also used the [Pagila](https://wiki.postgresql.org/wiki/Sample_Databases) popular database example for PostreSQL.

 **Pagila: Based on MySQL's replacement for World, Sakila, which is itself inspired by the Dell DVD Store.**

+2. After installing both PostreSQL and pgAdmin the Database was created.

 # Some of the most common basic operators used in SQL